prestodb/presto-js-client/presto-client/CONTRIBUTING.md

 #### Pre-requisites

-- Have a valid `NPM_TOKEN` with write permissions to [prestodb NPM organization](https://www.npmjs.com/settings/prestodb/packages).
+- Have a valid `NPM_TOKEN` with write permissions to [prestodb NPM organization](https://www.npmjs.com/settings/prestodb/packages) and log-in to NPM using that token by running `npm adduser`.
 - Install [GitHub CLI](https://cli.github.com/) on your machine.

 #### Steps